mttymtt/Glyphs-Resources/README.md

 - Display All Cooridinates
   - Hold down `Control + Option + Command`
+  - Alternatively, switch to the measurement tool (L)
 - Draw Guide from Measurement Tool
   - While using the measurement tool (L), press `G` to create a guide.